venveo/craft-bulkedit/README.md

 post date, etc)
 * Validation is not enforced when you're editing these fields, this means you can end up with elements with fields in potentially erroneous states (for example, removing all content on a required field)
-* The queue will not kick-in automatically, you'll need to make sure you refresh the page after saving
+* After the queue finishes running, make sure you refresh the page to see the updates in the element index

 ## Steps to use:
 ![Screenshot](resources/img/screenshot1.png)